4 Engraving Processes to Consider When Personalizing a Cremation Urn

 - Symbols – such as a dove, cross, heart, dolphin, or others.

+Please note that there may be a charge for personalization.
 It is wise to think about what you want the engraving to say before you place your order.
 Be sure your text aligns with the engraving capability (material, character count, etc.) of the urn you’ve chosen.
 Then you can be ready to insert the wording when placing your order.
 If you want to specify where the engraving will go on the urn, check with the vendor to see what placement is possible.

 How long does it take?